Student Conduct Code and Student Judicial System

 1. he appellant neither knew nor should have known such information at the time of the Conduct Meeting and/or Level One Hearing, and the information could reasonably be expected to alter the decision made by the Student Conduct Administrator.

-3. Appellate board decision – FFollowing the Appeal, the Appellate Board shall advise the respondent, in writing of the Appellate Board’s decision.
+3. Appellate board decision – Following the Appeal, the Appellate Board shall advise the respondent, in writing of the Appellate Board’s decision.

 1. If the Appellate Board overturns the decision of the Conduct Meeting and/or Level One Hearing, the matter will be returned to the Student Conduct Administrator for re-opening of the Conduct Meeting and/or Level One Hearing as applicable.
 In accordance with the ruling of the Appellate Board the Student Conduct Administrator shall reconsider the Conduct Meeting and/or Level One Hearing determination and/or sanction(s).
 The Student Conduct Administrator shall then issue a Decision Letter in accordance with this procedure.
 The student may appeal the findings in the Decision Letter per Section F(5) of this procedure as any other Conduct Meeting and/or Level One Hearing.